strapi/strapi/docs/v3.x/concepts/models.md

 ::: tab "Many-to-Many" id="many-to-many"

 Many-to-Many relationships are useful when an entry can be linked to multiple entries of another Content Type.
-And an entry of the other Content Type can be linked to many entries.
+And an entry of the other Content Type can be linked to many entries as well.

 #### Example

-A `product` can be related to many `categories`, so a `category` can have many `products`.
+A `product` can be related to many `categories` and a `category` can have many `products`.

 **Path —** `./api/product/models/Product.settings.json`.